 Sit down at a turnout with a view of the Pacific ocean, read a section of Miller’s Big Sur book or a poem by Robinson Jeffers: You may create a memory for life (-:

 The books you buy from us will be stamped and embossed with our beautiful stamp and embosser. (see above)

-The list below include eleven of our sincere recommendations!
-We made them in the hope and belief that by reading all, or some, of them you will have a better experience when you come for a visit.
+The list below include our sincere recommendations.
+We made them in the hope and belief that by reading all or some of them you will have a better experience when you come for a visit.
 Just click on the title and you’ll end up in the shopping cart!
 Easy!

 Click on the book title to order!